adzeitor/golang_generic_repo_tests/README.md

 ## How to add

-We need adapter of your repository interface to generic repository of this package.
+- We need adapter of your repository interface to generic repository of this package.
+- Also your Model/Aggregate should have property ID, because Load method needs it.

 So in your test file: